Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/event-time.md

  :::caution Required for microbatch incremental models For incremental microbatch models, if your upstream models don't have `event_time` configured, dbt _cannot_ automatically filter them during batch processing and will perform full table scans on every batch run.

 To avoid this, configure `event_time` on every upstream model that should be filtered.
-If you want to exclude a model from auto-filtering, see [Opt out of auto-filtering](/docs/build/incremental-microbatch#opting-out-of-auto-filtering) for how to opt out.
+Learn how to exclude a model from auto-filtering by [opting out of auto-filtering](#opting-out-of-auto-filtering).
   :::

 ### Usage